monsoonmaelstrom/book2/book2.md

 “Thanks,” I manage, and I see Henry nod.

 “Better?”
-Alex asks, clearly concerned.
+Alex questions, clearly concerned.

-I nod, “A bit, yeah.”
+I nod.
+“A bit, yeah.”

 “Okay.
 I know it sucks, but I need you to sit here, be calm, and keep your shit together, Hazel,” he tells me.

 “I know,” I say quietly.

-“Liam, talk *to* her,” Alex says.
+“Liam, talk *to* her,” Alex orders.
 “Tell her about… I don’t know.
 Your first kiss,” Alex says, waving distractedly.

 “Oh,” Gavin says.
 “Lucy Davis.”

-“Shut up, Gavin,” Liam tells him.
+“Shut up, Gavin,” Liam warns him.

 “No, this is good,” Alex interjects.
 “Keep talking, Gavin.”

 Gavin smirks as he makes his way toward us.
 “You were what?
 Fifteen?”
 Gavin asks, waiting for Liam to respond, but Liam simply sighs, so Gavin continues.
 “Anyway, she was a neighborhood girl who lived near him, and he’d had a crush on her since he came to Branton.
-For four years he mooned over Lucy Davis.
+For four years, he mooned over Lucy Davis.

 “Lucy Davis, who was a bit of a… How would you describe her, Giorgi?”